 5 and 6.
 Fly Fishing Line, Leaders & Tippets

-With line in fly fishing you want something that floats well while still being heavy enough to beat the wind and shoot well when it’s cast.
-Nice even tapered thickness’ ensure energy transference to your leaders making for a long and accurate cast.
+With line in fly fishing, you want something that floats well while still being heavy enough to beat the wind and shoot well when it’s cast.

 Leaders and tippets are best when tapered and easily connected to your line for smooth casts, maximum energy transference and performance.